cis198-2016s/slides/00/content.md

 - Any function which executes without crashing (`panic!`ing) succeeds.
 - Use `assert!` (or `assert_eq!`) to check conditions (and `panic!` on failure)

-- More in your first homework.
+- You'll use this in your first homework.

 ```rust
 #[test]